AdobeDocs/cc-everywhere/src/pages/guides/tutorials/edit-image.md

 ### 1.2 Set up the API key

-Locate the `src/.env` file and replace the placeholder string in the `VITE_API_KEY` with your Embed SDK API Key:
+Locate the `src/.env.example` file, rename it to `.env`, and replace the placeholder string in the `VITE_API_KEY` with your Embed SDK API Key:

 ```bash
 VITE_API_KEY="your-api-key-here!"
 ```

 <InlineAlert variant="info" slots="text1" />